 All cabins have a private shower and toilet, flatscreen TV, desk and chair hair dryer, small sofa, wardrobe, and telephone and Wi-Fi at an additional cost.

-Janssonius has several expeditions available, ranging from nine to thirty-one night cruise programs.
+Janssonius has several expeditions available, ranging from nine to twenty-two night cruise programs.

 Sample 11-night Cruise: Antarctica – Discovery and Learning voyage: